-In 2008, the Board of the San Lorenzo Water District approved a climate change resolution that commits the District to reducing greenhouse gas emissions and considering the impacts of climate change in all planning documents.
-The 2009 Master Water Supply and Management Plans discuss how climate change will impact local water resources.
+In 2008, the Board of the San Lorenzo Valley Water District approved a climate change resolution committing the District to reduce greenhouse gas emissions and consider the impacts of climate change in all planning documents.
+The Master Water Supply and Management Plans discuss how climate change will impact local water resources.
 Climate change is expected to cause drier and shorter wet seasons regionally, making both water conservation and efficiency priority issues for water managers.

 - What are the potential impacts of climate change on local water resources?

 - How can local water managers plan for these impacts?

 - How can local water agencies reduce their carbon footprint?

 After the forum concluded, the SLVWD Board of Directors approved a climate change resolution mandating that all future documents and plans address climate change impacts, and mitigation and adaptation opportunities.